usgs/wdfn-blog/content/FAQ_NextGen.md

 <div id="a2" class="usa-accordion__content">
 <!--- ------------- -->

+Yes, we will be, but we're not sure exactly how it will look or by when exactly we will release this feature.

 Not yes, not no... we need more information first, so we are currently gathering use-cases to better understand our users’ needs.
 We plan to undertake a “discovery” research project on these needs in fiscal year 2022.
 These kinds of reports that summarize multiple monitoring locations are valuable for certain advanced users, and we need to ensure all members of the public can derive value from these reports.
 </div>